robert-z-lehr/Data-Science-Educational-Portfolio/README.md

-# Data Science Portfolio (Work in Progress)
+# Data Science Education Portfolio (Work in Progress)
-Explore a diverse set of data science projects organized by skills and topics
+Click on the hyperlinks to explore and learn the ins-and-outs of each of these data science skills and tools through:
+- Well-documented examples
+- Cheatsheets
+- Links to official documentation sites

 | Skills      | Projects                                                   |
 |---------------|----------------------------------------------------------|